programminghistorian/jekyll/index.md

 In keeping with the ideas of public scholarship and open peer review, we generally encourage discussions to stay on GitHub as outlined in our editorial workflow.
 However, we also want everyone to feel comfortable and we recognise that in some cases a private word may be more appropriate.
 If you feel the need to discuss a matter related to a tutorial or a matter related to the review, please feel free to [email the assigned editor directly](http://programminghistorian.org/project-team), or to contact our ombudsperson, [Ian Milligan](http://programminghistorian.org/project-team).

 We strive to ensure all tutorials are functional on their date of publication.
 From time to time technology changes and tutorials cease to function as intended.
-If this happens, please [report it](https://github.com/programminghistorian/jekyll/wiki/Reporting-Issues) and we will assign an editor to fix the problem.
+If this happens, please [let us know](feedback) and we will assign an editor to fix the problem.

 ## Funding & Ownership